The Transfer Pricing Law Review: Luxembourg

 If all or part of a transaction includes elements that in substance do not contain a commercial valid rationality and that have a negative impact on the determination of the arm's-length price, the transaction has to be ignored in whole or in part for the determination of the arm's-length price.

-Article 56 bis ITL does not impose any specific transfer pricing method to be used.9 Based on the existing practice, the comparable uncontrolled price (CUP) method, the transactional profit split (TPS) method and transactional net margin (TNM) method seem to be the most frequently used methods in Luxembourg, although all methods provided for by the OECD Guidelines are acceptable.
+Article 56 bis ITL does not impose any specific transfer pricing method to be used.9 On the basis of the existing practice, the comparable uncontrolled price (CUP) method, the transactional profit split (TPS) method and transactional net margin (TNM) method seem to be the most frequently used methods in Luxembourg, although all methods provided for by the OECD Guidelines are acceptable.
 The use of a particular method primarily depends on the activity performed by the enterprise:

 - the CUP method is mainly used for the determination of arm's-length pricing where sufficient comparables are available.
 Given the size of Luxembourg, it will be difficult to base a comparability analysis on mere domestic comparables.
 Therefore, pan-European comparables are generally accepted to the extent that the markets from which these comparables are derived are not completely different from the market conditions prevailing in Luxembourg;10

 - the TPS method is likely to be applied when a multinational entity's business operations are highly integrated.
-Also, the TPS method is typically used for the pricing of the fees of the various service providers (managers, advisers, distributors, etc.) in the asset management industry;
+In addition, the TPS method is typically used for the pricing of the fees of the various service providers (e.g., managers, advisers and distributors) in the asset management industry;

-- the TNM method, and in particular the net cost-plus method, is most often applied for manufacturing and certain intra-group services (e.g., human resources, IT, marketing, advertising, accounting); and
+- the TNM method and, in particular, the net cost-plus method are most often applied for manufacturing and certain intra-group services (e.g., human resources, IT, marketing, advertising and accounting); and

 - the resale price method is usually deemed more useful for determining an arm's-length price for distribution or selling functions.